bsdimp/venix/doc/ABI.md

     .byte 0
 _newfunc:
 ```
-which messes with the disassembly.
+which requires care when disassembling.

 The setjmp jmp_buf is just 6 ints long.